-Minor league baseball owner refuses to meet with controversial Muslim group linked to Hamas
+Minor league baseball owner to meet with faith leaders amid rift with CAIR

 NEW YORK YANKEES' BRIAN CASHMAN FACED CONNECTICUT COP POINTING GUN AT HIM, BODYCAM VIDEO SHOWS

 Tark Aouadi, the executive director of CAIR’s Connecticut chapter, called Prentice’s statement racist.
 He said he and other Muslim groups had wanted to meet with Prentice to ensure hate plays no role in how people are treated at the ballpark.
-It was not immediately clear if the group had received any complaints alleging inappropriate conduct or instead wanted to discuss hypothetical concerns.
+It was not immediately clear if the group had received any complaints alleging inappropriate conduct or just wanted to discuss hypothetical concerns.

 “It is unfortunate, but expected, that instead of sitting down to talk about legitimate local concerns of safety, inclusion and otherwise participate in the free exchange of ideas, that the Tiger's team owner has opted to smear the messenger,” Aouadi said.